May 18, 2017

 Add to the chowder.

-Heat chowder back up on medium heat, just until hot.
+Heat chowder back up on medium heat, just until hot, and clams are hot.

 Ladle into individual bowls immediately,